 The Company has two equity incentive plans, the 2012 Equity Incentive Plan (the "2012 Plan") and the 2019 Equity Incentive Plan (the "2019 Plan").
-In connection with the IPO, the Company ceased granting awards under the 2012 Plan, and all shares that remained available for issuance under the 2012 Plan at that time were transferred to the 2019 Plan.
-Additionally, as of December 31, 2021, there were 21,340,890 shares of Class A common stock issuable upon conversion of Class B common stock underlying options outstanding under the 2012 Plan.
-Under the 2019 Plan, the Board and any other committee or subcommittee of the Board may grant stock options, stock appreciation rights, restricted stock awards, restricted stock units ("RSUs"), and performance-based and other awards, each equity award valued or based on the Company's Class A common stock, to employees, directors, consultants, and advisors of the Company.
-As of December 31, 2021, there were 54,279,321 shares available for grant under the 2019 Plan.
+In connection with the Company's initial public offering ("the IPO"), the Company ceased granting awards under the 2012 Plan, and all shares that remained available for issuance under the 2012 Plan at that time were transferred to the 2019 Plan.
+Additionally, as of December 31, 2022, there were 18,523,300 shares of Class A common stock issuable upon conversion of Class B common stock underlying options outstanding under the 2012 Plan.
+Under the 2019 Plan, the Board and any other committee or subcommittee of the Board may grant stock options, stock appreciation rights, restricted stock awards, restricted stock units ("RSUs"), and performance stock units ("PSUs") and other awards, each equity award valued or based on the Company's Class A common stock, to employees, directors, consultants, and advisors of the Company.
+As of December 31, 2022, there were 63,291,013 shares available for grant under the 2019 Plan.